MicrosoftDocs/appcenter-docs/docs/sdk/crashes/ios.md

 > [!NOTE]
 > To receive properly symbolicated stack traces, please ensure bitcode is disabled.
 You can learn more about bitcode in App Center's [iOS Symbolication documentation](~/diagnostics/ios-symbolication.md#bitcode).

+## Crash reporting in extensions

+App Center supports crash reporting in iOS extensions.
+The usage is the same as in the container application.

 [!include[](apple-common-methods-1.md)]